jrotieno/Kilifi_ON1_genomes/local_variant_introductions/Readme.md

 *N<sub>d</sub>/L<sub>a</sub> X 100*

-to get the % difference which was then used in usearch v8.1.1861
+to get the % difference which was then used in usearch to find the number of clusters/variants